bubnovd/bubnovd.github.io/content/post/k8s-impersonate-en.md

 - `delete`, `deletecollection` - delete resource.
 HTTP method `DELETE`

 These actions are obvious and require no explanation.
 The most interesting verbs are:
-- [escalate](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#escalate-verb) - create and edit roles ЧУЖИЕ??
+- [escalate](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#escalate-verb) - create and edit roles
-- [bind](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#bind-verb) - create and edit rolebindings and clusterrolebindings ЧУЖИЕ??
+- [bind](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#bind-verb) - create and edit rolebindings and clusterrolebindings
 - [impersonate](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#impersonate-verb) - This verb allows users to impersonate and gain the rights of other users in the cluster, other group or get other data (extra)